matter-labs/zinc/zinc-book/src/02-getting-started/02-more-complex-example.md

 ```

 Perfect!
 Now all our functions and types are defined.
 By the way, let's have a
-glances at our `merkle` module, where you can find another improvement!
+glance at our `merkle` module, where you can find another improvement!

 ```rust
 use std::crypto::sha256; // an import